 I am from Wikwemikong Unceded Reserve on Manitoulin Island, Canada.

-I have been teaching now for 30 years.
+I have been teaching now for over 39 years.

 I currently reside in Michigan and I recently retired from teaching Ojibwe language